-Natural Heat Regulation and Comfort
+Natural Thermoregulation and Comfort

 Prevention of Pressure Sores